- Eating fish regularly linked to lower risk of diabetes and heart disease

 - Low GI diet, with or without a change in weight, is good for overall health

 - Holiday cooking with low GI Carisma potatoes

 - Is a day or two of festive overeating harmless?

-- Lower the GI of your baking with pea flour
+- How to lower the GI of your baking

 Good eating, good health and good reading.

 Editor: Philippa Sandall